Paris is one of those cities that make you feel as if you’re literally walking into history lane. Every building appears to be telling you a story.

 The building was constructed between 1969 and 1973 and 2 years after it was completed, and after a lot of protests, a new law was passed which banned the construction of buildings taller than 7 stories in the entire center of Paris.
 It’s fair to conclude that Parisians weren’t too fond of what was the tallest skyscraper in the country back then with a height of 210 meters (690 feet).

 One of the most amazing things about the tower, though, is that it has an observation deck on its roof which offers a 360-degree view over the city of Paris.
-Because of its central and unique location, you can catch some of the most amazing views of the city and its surroundings from the observation deck at Tour Montparnasse!
+Because of its central and unique location, you can catch some of the city’s most amazing views and its surroundings from the observation deck at Tour Montparnasse!

 17. Tour Saint-Jacques